Spike Jonze is someone that needs very little introduction… but just incase, here is a brief one, courtesy of FNND.

 HER is like a triple shot, half-double decaf with a twist of lime and sugar-free sugar…. or at least that is its starting point.

-What mostly comes to mind when I think of HER, though, is how the movie uses colors (in setting, costume, and temper), deploying them with a manipulative brilliance—as if I were a teenager once again and the film my mood ring.
+What mostly comes to mind when I think of HER, though, is how the movie uses colours (in setting, costume, and temper), deploying them with a manipulative brilliance—as if I were a teenager once again and the film my mood ring.
 Pale purples and caramel browns.
 Sage.
 Putty and ecru.
 O’Keeffe reds and Eve Klein blues.
 Rothko Raspberry.
 Creamy whites like blanched almonds.
 Pastels the shade of sea urchins and a light mocha weave of a sofa in sillican valley, as if the future is Atlantis—washed-up and sun-speckled.
 And yet, HER never appears too tailored or too dear.
 It does not champion specificity, but, rather, seems strung together with bashful “me too” moments, emerging as a warm recognition of that pang with which we are all acquainted but are experts at disguising: loneliness.
 More than most films, the chromatic design of HER accommodates the side of us that indulges in sad songs, or familiar and melancholic scenarios.

 HER is a beautifully paced movie with a special sentiment. all that combined with a Charlie Kaufman style of story idea, subtle yet complex visual choices and fantastic performances – all go to make this film a strong recommendation from Fat Nancy.